School of Creative and Performing Arts

 The Bachelor of Arts (Music) degree is for the student who wishes to pursue a general liberal arts education with an emphasis on Music.
 It is an ideal degree for students who are interested in music, but may wish to pursue careers in law, medicine, arts administration, media studies, elementary education, digital arts, and so on.
 In addition to Music courses, BA (Music) students have the flexibility to take a large number of courses outside the Division of Music, allowing them to create degree plans that cater to their individual interests and needs.
-More information on the BA Music degree is available on the Music webpage.

 The Minor in Music is for students who are completing another undergraduate degree, but wish to pursue their love of Music.
 The program requires the completion of at least 5.0 full-course equivalents from the Field of Music, one of which must be an ensemble course.